maelh/radio-frequency-prototype-boards/README.md

 More details on how to generate Gerber files manually, my experiences with producing the extended board version, and how to review production files before fabrication begins, can be found under [Manufacturing](Manufacturing.md).

+## Necessary parts to use RF protoboards

+dd

 ## Recommended lead-free solder

 After trying various lead-free solders, I can recommend Sn100Ni+ as a well flowing solder making nice shiny joints.